 Shawsheen River Restoration

-Center for Ecosystem Restoration and partners are working to restore the ecosystem of the Shawsheen River while enhancing its value to the communities of its watershed.
+CER is working with the Massachusetts Division of Ecological Restoration and other partners to restore the ecosystem of the Shawsheen River while enhancing its value to the communities of its watershed.
 Three obsolete dams on the river block migratory fish from passage, preventing them from reaching their historic spawning grounds.
-We're planning to remove two of the three dams in order to improve the environment and fisheries of Northeastern Massachusetts while reducing risks to life and property prevented by these aging structures.
+We're removing two of the three dams in order to improve the environment and fisheries of Northeastern Massachusetts while reducing risks to life and property presented by these aging structures.

 The Shawsheen River flows 25 miles through Northeastern Massachusetts, from its headwaters in historic Concord and Lexington to the city of Lawrence, where it enters the Merrimack River.
 Along its course it flows through wetlands and forests, past farms and subdivisions, through historic mill villages and bustling downtowns.
 The Shawsheen Watershed or drainage basin is nearly 80 square miles in area in 12 Massachusetts cities and towns.
 The watershed is home to about 250,000 people, including the airmen and women of Hanscom Air Force Base.